edanaher/evfools/README.md

 I may in the future try to do a faster four-key typing mechanism (two keys per foot seems like the most that can be used ergonomically at a reasonable speed).
 But for the moment, morse code is simple and fast enough.

+## Building

+I use nix.
+Run nix-build and it'll Just Work.
+Otherwise, it's three simple C programs that only depend on libevdev and tomlc99; you can probably figure it out.